Because the beach can be a challenging place to photograph, I’m often asked about tips for beach photography.

 If you’re inland, you can point your camera at the grass in your scene to meter the exposure.
 On a sandy beach, everything you point at is going to be quite bright, so your camera’s meter will be confused and will try to underexpose the shot.

 In the UK most of the beaches are pebble beaches, so I look for a patch of mid-tone grey pebbles and use spot metering.
-Even better, use a grey card to meter the exposure.
+Even better, use a gray card to meter the exposure for beach photography.

 Override your camera’s metering system